About Wood Village

 Wood Village is the ideal base camp to live, work and play in the Portland Area.
 We are the portal to the region, 15 minutes to PDX, 20 minutes to downtown Portland, and an hour from Timberline Lodge on Mt.
 Hood.
 Wood Village is literally at the edge of the Columbia River Gorge, near the easterly edge of the Portland Metropolitan Area.
 Development in Wood Village includes a town center with over 360,000 square feet of retail shopping including Fred Meyers, Kohl’s, Lowes, and supporting retailers.
 Wood Village also has Wal-Mart, fast food outlets, convenience stores, restaurants, fuel, lodging, RV specialty support, and most importantly, a friendly small-town environment in the midst of the metropolitan area.
 Wood Village is an ideal place to call home and make your base camp for journeys on the scenic Mount Hood Highway or on the Historic Columbia River Highway.
 We have everything you need in one square mile.

-- The city has grown to include the residential Upper Village, a large variety of commercial and industrial enterprises, and a diverse community of 3,905 citizens within 1 square mile.
+The city has grown to include the residential Upper Village, a large variety of commercial and industrial enterprises, and a diverse community of 4,387 members within 1 square mile.

 Special thanks to Sharon Nesbitt and Chuck Rollins for their contributions to maintaining the Wood Village historical record.